markpruett571/RustRadarSim/ARCHITECTURE.md

 ## Overview

-This project is a production-grade radar simulation platform built with Rust (Tokio/Axum) backend and React frontend.
+This project is a radar simulation platform built with Rust (Tokio/Axum) backend and React frontend.

 ## System Architecture